mmore500/evolvability-blog/post/weak-linkage.md

 Information contained in the signal is minimized — binary on/off information is signified by the presence or absence of an action potential.
 This arrangement allows input and output components to be freely mixed and matched in a single neuron.
 The freedom to mix and match is enabled by the simple nature of the signal that interfaces the input and output components.
-Thus, weak linkage makes a large number of viable neural configurations readily accessible to evolution @Kirschner2005TheDilemma [p 139].
+Thus, weak linkage makes a large number of viable neural configurations readily accessible to evolution [[Kirschner and Gerhart, 2005]](#Kirschner2005TheDilemma).